BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 # 5. Choosing and validating a particular iteration of the trained embedding

 Okay!
 We're nearly there.
 The final step is to identify the "Goldilocks" iteration of our trained embedding - the one where it is "just right".
-We're looking for an iteration where prompts for `fr3nchl4dysd15` generate an image that looks like our character (so it's "not too cold"), without showing generation artifacts where the character looks over-stylized or distorted (so it's "not too hot").
+We're looking for an iteration where prompts for `fr3nchl4dysd15` generate an image that looks just like our character (so it's "not too cold"), without showing generation artifacts where the character looks over-stylized or distorted (so it's "not too hot").

 To put it another way: training a Textual Inversion embedding is a bit like baking cookies.
-If you don't bake them for long enough, then they don't look like cookies - they're still raw dough.
-But if you bake them for too long, they become burned and frazzled, and they're not going to be good to eat.
+If you don't bake them for long enough, then they don't turn into cookies - they're still raw dough.
+But if you bake them for too long, they become burned and frazzled, and they don't look (or taste) good.
 What you're looking for is the training iteration of your embedding that is the perfect cookie - baked, but not over-baked.

 ## Validation setup